-NOTE 6 - COMPENSATED ABSENCES At December 31, 2021, employees of the Housing Authority have accumulated and vested \$15,000 of employee leave computed in accordance with GASB, Codification Section C60.
+NOTE 6 - COMPENSATED ABSENCES At September 30, 2022, employees of the Housing Authority have accumulated and vested \$31,249 of employee leave computed in accordance with GASB, Codification Section C60.

-NOTE 7 - LONG-TERM OBLIGATIONS The following is a summary of the long-term obligation transactions for the year ended December 31, 2021.
+NOTE 7 - LONG-TERM OBLIGATIONS The following is a summary of the long-term obligation transactions for the year ended September 30, 2022.

 Compensated Absences

-Balance, beginning Additions Deletions \$ 17,745 13,072 (15,817)
+Balance, beginning Additions Deletions \$ 30,302 7,716 (6,769)

-Balance, ending 15,000
+Balance, ending 31,249

-Amounts due in one year \$ 5,637
+Amounts due in one year \$ 10,422

-NOTE 8 - RETIREMENT SYSTEM The Housing Authority participates in the Housing Agency Retirement Trust (HART), which is a defined contribution plan.
-The plan consists of employees of various local and regional housing authorities, urban renewal agencies, and other similar organizations.
+NOTE 8 - RETIREMENT SYSTEM The Housing Authority participates in the Great American Insurance Group Plan, which administers a defined contribution plan.
 Through this plan, the Housing Authority provides pension benefits for all of its full-time employees.
-All full-time employees are eligible to participate in the plan from the first date of the first month after finishing one month of employment.
+All full-time employees are eligible to participate in the plan on the first day after completing one month of continuous and uninterrupted employment.

 Under a defined contribution plan, benefits depend solely on amounts contributed to the plan plus investment earnings.
-Each participant in the plan is required to make a monthly contribution equal to 5.5% of his effective compensation, and may make additional contributions.
-The employer is required to make monthly contributions equal to 8.5% of each participant's effective compensation.
+The employer is required to make monthly contributions equal to 8% of each participant's effective compensation.
+Participants do not contribute.

 The Housing Authority's contribution for each employee and income allocated to the employee's account is fully vested after five years of continuous service.
-The Housing Authority's contributions and interest forfeited by employees who leave employment before five years of service are used to first pay plan expenses.
-Then, if any amounts are remaining, they are refunded to the Authority.
+The Housing Authority's contributions and interest forfeited by employees who leave employment before five years of service are first used to pay for plan expenses and if there is any residual amount, the amount is refunded to the Housing Authority.

 The Housing Authority has the right to establish or amend retirement plan provisions.
-The Housing Authority's Joinder Agreement with the Housing Agency Retirement Trust (HART) may be amended or modified by Board Resolution.
+The Housing Authority's Joinder Agreement with the Retirement Plan may be amended or modified by Board Resolution.
 Amendment of the Joinder Agreement is limited to provisions affecting plan specifications.

-The Housing Authority made the required contributions of \$34,237 for the year ended December 31, 2021, of which \$17,245 was paid by the Housing Authority and \$16,992 was paid by employees.
+The Housing Authority made the required contributions of \$15,549 for the year ended September 30, 2022, of which \$15,549 was paid by the Housing Authority.
 No payments were made out of the forfeiture account.